 North Somerset Council is registered with the Information Commissioner’s Office for the purposes of processing personal data.
 The information you provide will be held and used in accordance with the requirements of UK and European data protection law.
-The information will form part of your Private Sector Housing account, and held for six years following last contact with you.
+The information will form part of your private sector housing account, and will be held for six years following last contact with you.

-Unless otherwise agreed with you, we will only collect the minimum personal data required to deliver the service, which includes household details, name, address, telephone number, national insurance number, financial information.
+Unless otherwise agreed with you, we will only collect the minimum personal data required to deliver the service, which includes household details, name, address, telephone number, National Insurance number and financial information.
 It does not include any special categories of personal data, or information related to criminal convictions.

 - Housing Acts 1985-2004

 - Housing Grants, Constructions and Regeneration Act 1996

 - Homelessness Act 2002

 - Housing and Planning Act 2016